Estimated reading time: 2 min

 RMJM Istanbul has been shortlisted in a global competition to design the iconic 95m high Air Traffic Control (ATC) Tower of Istanbul New Airport, due to open in 2018.
 Inspired by authentic symbols of Turkey, the competition saw applications from many renowned international design brands, including RMJM Istanbul.

-Sotiris Tsoulos, Managing Partner at RMJM Istanbul and his team were inspired by the seagulls of Istanbul and Turkey’s ancient pottery and textile industries.
-Sotiris says of the design: “The spirit of flying, body of moulding and skin of expression are the three architectural metaphors that create this ‘container and protector of life’.
+The team at RMJM Istanbul were inspired by the seagulls of Istanbul and Turkey’s ancient pottery and textile industries.
+The design director for the project said: “The spirit of flying, body of moulding and skin of expression are the three architectural metaphors that create this ‘container and protector of life’.
 It was clear to us that this project had to be unique; this is the flag that will be raised to symbolise the new, vibrant, global Turkey.
 As witnesses to this amazing transformation, we aspire to make this building far more than an ATC Tower.
 Rather, we are designing a new symbol for this country, the pinnacle of a new landmark airport that provides that vital ‘Welcome to Turkey’ moment.”

 A render of the RMJM-designed Istanbul Air Traffic Control Tower